 All you gotta do is select your package, enter your information, and select the clauses that apply to your website or business.

-The policies generated were comprehensive enough that they would protect your company in most cases, but there were some things to keep in mind.
+The minimum package we recommend is the Compliance Pro-package at $69/year or $199 for life.
+The policies generated were comprehensive enough that they would protect your company in most cases, but there’s one major thing to keep in mind.

 This won’t be an issue if you know exactly what you need, but for the average user, having so many options could be overwhelming.
-TermsFeed on the other hand, tells you when something is optional or required.
+TermsFeed, for example, tells you when something is optional or required.

-If you have a clear sense of what you need or if you have experience with legal documents, GetTerms is a great affordable option.
+If you have a clear sense of what you need or if you have experience with legal agreements, GetTerms is a great affordable option.